readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 How To Add a Subproject
 =======================

-This guide shows you how to add a Subproject to your main project.
+This guide shows you how to add a subproject to your main project.

 .. seealso::